 Over the years I have had many people ask my opinion regarding Stephen Barrett and Quackwatch, but I have been reserved in voicing my thoughts.
 However, in March 2006 we received an email from someone who claimed that Stephen Barrett had told him negative things about a product I had formulated.
-But, in June, 2006 my staff received an email from Stephen Barrett (see below).
+And, in June, 2006 my staff received an email from Stephen Barrett (see below).
 This prompted us to create a page regarding Quackwatch.org in order to present our point of view.
 According to the Quackwatch website, this is what Stephen Barrett, M.D. says about himself.

 "Stephen Barrett, M.D., a retired psychiatrist who resides in Allentown, Pennsylvania, has achieved national renown as an author, editor, and consumer advocate.
 In addition to heading Quackwatch, he is vice-president of the National Council Against Health Fraud, a scientific advisor to the American Council on Science and Health, and a Fellow of the Committee for the Scientific Investigation of Claims of the Paranormal (CSICOP)."